43615/dcim/README.md

 ### Windows
 `gmp-mpfr-sys` requires some extra setup.
 Follow the instructions [here](https://crates.io/crates/gmp-mpfr-sys), under "Building on Windows".
 After building it in MinGW once, new dc:im versions can be built normally until I update it to a new version of `gmp-mpfr-sys`.

-Note: Numbers with huge mantissae (W≥2³⁰) cause crashes for some arcane reason I can't control.
+Note: Numbers with huge mantissae (W≥2³⁰) cause crashes for some arcane internal reason I can't control.
 If you want to calculate something to a billion digits, use WSL.
 ## General changes and notes
 - Default (interactive) mode now has a prompt indicator.
-- The file and expression modes now accept and execute any number of arguments.
-If the last expression or filename is `?`, it will enter interactive mode after finishing.
+- The file and expression modes now accept any number of arguments.
+They can also be combined with interactive mode (`-i`), which will then be entered after the exprs/files are done.
 - File mode removes all #comments before executing.
 - Error messages are (hopefully) more helpful and always prefixed with `!`.
 - When errors occur, all used objects are returned to the stack.